delphi168/Twlwcom-customer-Churn-analysis/README.md

-# Twlwcom-customer-Churn-analysis
+# Telecom-customer-Churn-analysis

-Project Overview
+# Project Overview
 This project aims to predict customer churn in a telecom company using various customer attributes like tenure, monthly charges, contract types, and more.
 By accurately predicting customers who are likely to churn, the company can target retention strategies effectively.

-Dataset
+# Dataset
 The dataset consists of 1,000 samples with the following features:

 CustomerID: Unique identifier for each customer.